maksw2/dllfrankenstein/README.md

 - maksw@maksw.pl

+## faq

 Q: Why make this?
 A: Because `rundll32.exe` is too limiting.

 Q: Is this safe?
-A: As long as the signature is valid.
+A: Usually.

 Q: Can I use this in production?
 A: No warranty.

+Q: It crashed!
+A: You lied.

 Q: Does it support all calling conventions?
 A: Technically.

+Q: Are there bugs?
+A: Features in progress.

 Q: Can I do pointer math?
 A: Yes, basic arithmetic like $base + 0x40 works.

+Q: What is the scale of pointer math?
+A: Bytes.
+Always.

 Q: Does it support variable arguments?
 A: Yes.